Skip to content

 Buffer size Reads per source chunk Path

-≥ LCM block Exactly 1 Ideal
+≥ LCM block (clipped to the array extent) Exactly 1 Ideal

 Between source and LCM 1–N (depends on alignment) Constrained

 You can use calc_n_reads_rechunker to find the exact read count for any memory budget before running the rechunker.
+Note that for constrained plans under ~20,000 target chunks it runs the candidate check (a few extra planning passes); planning stays proportional to the target chunk count.

 Performance Benchmarks